 One of the MPO's goals is that transportation by all modes will be safe.
 The MPO has committed to investing in projects and programs that aim to reduce the number and severity of crashes for all modes, and to reducing serious injuries and fatalities occurring on the transportation system.
-Similarly, the Massachusetts SHSP includes a long-term goal to move "towards zero deaths" by eliminating fatalities and serious injuries on the Commonwealth's roadways.
-In future years, the MPO will work more closely with the MBTA, CATA, and MWRTA to make safety-oriented investments and implement related initiatives as identified in their PTASPs.
+Similarly, the Massachusetts SHSP includes a long-term goal to move "towards zero deaths" by eliminating fatalities and serious injuries on the Commonwealth's roadways and has set interim goals for 2022 to reduce five-year average fatalities by 12 percent and serious injuries by 21 percent.
+In future years, the MPO will work more closely with the MBTA, CATA,

-&lt;sup>3 The MPO has not yet set targets for the transit safety performance measures as described in Table 5-2.
+3 The MPO has not yet set targets for the transit safety performance measures as described in Table 5-2.
 The Public Transportation Agency Plan Final Rule goes into effect in July 2019, and transit agencies must develop their initial PTASPs and performance targets by July 2020.
 Once targets are available from the Boston region's public transit providers, the MPO will set targets for the region.